AnkieFan/NotesDumpingGround/Calculus/cheatsheet.md

 # Calculus Cheatsheet
 Exam preparation Suggestion: do all exam level exercises according to this cheatsheet.
 Do more exercises as much as possible.
 It's not hard to get 10 in this course.
 Good luck!

+## Announcement:
+**THIS IS MY OWN SUMMARY, will not be provided in the exam.**
+There may still be small mistakes in this document.
+Please report them to me if you found any :D Thx!

 ## Limitations
 ### Limits, Continuity and Differentiability